 Use specific examples of past CPT projects that you feel are parallel to your proposal in some way.
 Explain how your work is particularly bold or adventurous, by noting its unique aesthetic, manner of connecting to audiences, or path of investigation of a particular theme.
 Note why you feel the themes/aesthetics will be important to CPT audiences and how you feel it will challenge artists and audiences alike

 2. Summarize your project.

 3. Please explain how you hope a CPT production will be of service to you in your ongoing growth as an artist.

 Do you hope to develop the script further, or is it pretty much finished?
 How will it impact you as an artist?
 Do you have resources to travel to CPT for a production or do you think that you would use royalties from the CPT production to travel to CPT (not necessary for selection)?
-Please note if your submission is for a world-premiere, or second/third production.
+Please note if your proposal is for a world-premiere, or second/third production.
 Also, please note if you have any other artists already attached to the project (director, actors, etc.) and any potential partnerships (theatres or interested organizations).

 Please include an appropriate resume or bio.
 Only list scripts that have been produced at some level or published.
 Summarize: production level (staged reading, workshop, full production), location, producer, director, publication.
 List other relevant experience in theatre or film.
 If you choose the “bio” format also include a list of plays as noted above.